 Upon receipt of accepted manuscripts at Oxford Journals authors will be invited to complete an online copyright licence to publish form.

 Please note that by submitting an article for publication you confirm that you are the corresponding/submitting author and that Oxford University Press ("OUP") may retain your email address for the purpose of communicating with you about the article.
 You agree to notify OUP immediately if your details change.
 If your article is accepted for publication OUP will contact you using the email address you have used in the registration process.
 Please note that OUP does not retain copies of rejected articles.

-Authors are entitled to 25 free offprints of their article and a free copy of the issue in which their article is published.
+Authors are entitled to a free copy of the issue in which their article is published.
 These can be claimed using the Oxford Journals Author Services site at same time as signing the licence to publish.
-Further offprints and single issues can also be ordered using this site.
+Offprints and further single issues can also be ordered using this site.
 Any additional orders from the UK will be subject to the current UK VAT charge.
 For orders from elsewhere in the EU you or your institution should account for VAT by way of a reverse charge.
 Please provide us with your or your institution’s VAT number.

 Particularly if English is not your first language, before submitting your manuscript you may wish to have it edited for language.
 This is not a mandatory step, but may help to ensure that the academic content of your paper is fully understood by journal editors and reviewers.
 Language editing does not guarantee that your manuscript will be accepted for publication.
 If you would like information about one such service please click here.
 There are other specialist language editing companies that offer similar services and you can also use any of these.
 Authors are liable for all costs associated with such services.